Notes on the Geography of Northern India: Calcutta's Periphery

 And now south to the famous Kidderpore Docks, where ships can tie up to cannon.

-Calcutta does have a container port, but they don't welcome strange cameras.
-The docks here apparently serve shipping to the Andaman Islands.
+Calcutta does have a container port farther downstream; ships tied-up here apparently went to the Andaman Islands.

 In the distance, the two towers and suspension cables of the second Hooghly Bridge.